uxtely/js-utils/static-pages-bundler/README.md

 NPM package like we do in [minifyJS](./minifyJS.js)

 ### Compression
-Each HTML document, CSS and JS file is pre-compressed with brotli.
+Each HTML document, CSS and JS file is pre-compressed with brotli in parallel.
 For example, there's a `dist/index` and a `dist/index.br`.

-As the compression takes about 60% of the time, for speed, it runs in `node:worker_threads` (one per CPU).

 ## Serving